bibanon/ayase/README.md

 }
 ```

-#### Starting the hug api
+#### Starting FastAPI
-Once everything else is configured, you can start hug with these commands.
+Once everything else is configured, you can start FastAPI with these commands.

 ```
 cd ayase